manjavacas/cloudy/README.md

     b. **Using `cloudy.py`**

-    You can also use the `cloudy.py` script for the same purpose:
+    Alternatively, you can use the Python script `cloud.py` for the same operations:

     ```bash
-    $ ./cloudy.py launch
+    $ python cloudy.py launch
-    $ ./cloudy.py clean
+    $ python cloudy.py clean
-    $ ./cloudy.py reset
+    $ python cloudy.py reset
     ```